51 Insects That Start With H

 28. Hazelnut Weevil

-The Hazelnut Weevil is an insect species that infests hazelnut orchards and feeds on the nuts, causing damage to the trees and reducing crop yield.
+The Hazelnut Weevil is an insect species that infests hazelnut orchards and feeds on the nuts.
+It damages the trees and reduces crop yield.

-This insect that starts with H is known for their ability to bore into the nuts, leading to its destruction and impacting the overall productivity of hazelnut crops.
+This insect that starts with H is known for its ability to bore into the nuts, destroying them and impacting the overall productivity of hazelnut crops.

 Control measures for Hazelnut Weevils typically involve using insecticides and implementing proper orchard management practices.

-It is essential for hazelnut growers to monitor for the presence of this insect that starts with H and take appropriate measures to protect their orchards and preserve the quality of their nut harvest.
+Hazelnut growers must monitor for the presence of this insect that starts with H and take appropriate measures to protect their orchards and preserve the quality of their nut harvest.

 29. Hazel Stem Borer

-The Hazel Stem Borer is an insect species that feeds on, and damages hazelnut stems, leading to the wilting and death of branches.
+The hazelstem Stem Borer is an insect species that feeds on and damages hazelnut stems, leading to the wilting and death of branches.

 These borers tunnel into the stems, causing structural damage and compromising the overall health of hazelnut trees.
 Infestations can result in reduced nut production and crop yield.